k88manish/k88manish/README.md

 - ⚡ Fun fact: ...
 -->

+I am web developer at Taskworld, contributing in bulding a cutting edge task managment platform.

 - 🔭 I’m currently working on Typescript, NodeJS, ReactJS
 - 🌱 I’m currently learning Getsby
 - 👯 I’m looking to collaborate on some open source project
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about anything on frontend
+- 💬 Ask me about anything
 - 📫 How to reach me:
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...